+We are one of the four EMP (Enhanced Music Programme) schools in Singapore, and we are also an O-Level Music Centre.
 We offer a tiered music curriculum that caters to various interest and aptitude levels:

 Enhanced Music Programme (EMP)

-The AISS EMP is a two-year programme for upper secondary students, culminating in the GCE ‘O’ Level Music examinations.
+As one of our signature programmes in AI, the AISS EMP is a two-year programme for upper secondary students, culminating in the GCE ‘O’ Level Music examinations.
 Students benefit from the study of Western and Asian music, Jazz and Pop, music composition, and music theory.
 Additionally, students in the EMP will get opportunities to perform as soloists or in ensembles, benefit from music workshops and masterclasses, and attend learning journeys and internships with local arts organisations and institutions.

+Music Preparatory Course (MPC)We develop students’ musical knowledge and skills in Lower Secondary through the Music Preparatory Course (MPC).
 The MPC at Secondary One and Two aims to build up students’ competence and confidence in music in order for them to study music at a higher level in the EMP.
 The spiral curriculum introduces topics at a foundational level, and includes foundational music skills such as elements of music, music theory, music history, aural skills, composition skills, as well as solo and ensemble performance skills.

 Our students also benefit from a comprehensive enrichment programme, including: